talha131/onCrashReboot/content/ict/Educational Software/Differences between Readymade and custom designed applications.md

 ---
-title:Differences between Readymade and custom designed applications
+title: Differences between Readymade and custom designed applications
 ---

 When talking about software for computers or smartphones, there are two main kinds: readymade and custom designed.